-Interest rates do not include any additional fees that you may be required to pay.
-Interest rates can be misleading as two loans can have the same interest rate while having different APRs.
+Interest rates do not include any additional fees you may have to pay.
+They can be misleading as two loans can have the same interest rate while having different APRs.

 Generally, the only instance in which you should compare interest rates is if you plan to negotiate fees with your lender.
-Interest rates can provide a baseline rate, which can be used to negotiate lower fees.
+Interest rates can provide a baseline rate, which you can use to negotiate lower fees.

-Ultimately, loans with lower APRs will cost you less over time, assuming rates are fixed.
-As such, comparing APRs is typically more useful than comparing interest rates.
+Ultimately, loans with lower APRs will cost you less over time, assuming they have fixed rates.
+As such, comparing APRs is typically more helpful than comparing interest rates.

-Camino Financial: Fair Interest Rates & Low APR
+An Amazing Alternative With Fair Interest Rates & A Competitive APR

-Looking for a business loan with a fair interest rate and low APR?
+Are you looking for a business microloan with a fair interest rate and low APR?

-- One low closing fee: 6.99% of the total loan amount for microloans, and 5% for small business loans.
-No other fees apply.
-This results in a low APR.
+- One low closing fee of 6.99% of the total loan amount, this results in a low APR

 - No collateral required

 - Fixed rates and monthly payments, so you are in control of what you pay

 - We use Plaid as part of our loan process, which keeps your information secure and private